socrata/python-release-plugin/README.md

 ## How do I use it?

 First, you must include it in your own module's `setup.py` script as a `setup_requires` dependency.
-Then, the command needs to be added to the `cmd_class` dictionary that gets passed to the `setup` function.
-For example,
+Then the command needs to be added to the `cmd_class` dictionary that gets passed to the `setup` function.
+The example snippet below illustrates how you would accomplish these first two steps:

 ```python
 from pyreleaseplugin import CleanCommand, ReleaseCommand